amaurybsouza/aboutme/README.md

 Over the course of my career, I have developed notable projects with strong adoption in the IT community, around Linux, Shell Scripts, Ansible and Terraform.

-## Latest articles (Medium Blog)
+## Latest articles

-Below you can read some post developed by me on Medium blog, you can learn more about Ansible, Terraform, Docker, Kubernetes, Linux and more:
+Below you can check some posts developed by me on [Medium](https://amauryborgesouza.medium.com/), there you can learn more about Ansible, Terraform, Docker, Kubernetes, Linux and more:

 - 11/2021 [Como eu contribuo com projetos Open-Source de DevOps no Github](https://amauryborgesouza.medium.com/como-eu-contribuo-com-projetos-open-source-de-devops-no-github-9e7705a24715)
 - 11/2021 [(IaC) Parte 6: Provisionando um DigitalOcean Droplet com Terraform](https://amauryborgesouza.medium.com/iac-parte-6-provisionando-um-digitalocean-droplet-com-terraform-120d232d0bba)